samolubukun/AI-Resume-Parser/README.md

 * **Pandas**: For handling CSV data and presenting results in a structured DataFrame.
 * **JSON**: For structured data output and export.

----

-## 🤝 Contributing

-Feel free to fork the repository, open issues, or submit pull requests if you have suggestions or improvements!

----

-## 📜 License

-This project is open-source and available under the MIT License.

----